juxt/bolt/README.md

 Cylon provides an _integrated system_, rather than requiring developers to roll their own from smaller libraries.

-Alternative systems can be created by interchanging components, providing necessary flexibility for bespoke Clojure applications.
+Functionality can be customised by interchanging components, providing necessary flexibility for bespoke Clojure applications.

 Nevertheless, 'out-of-the-box' defaults should provide good security, on par with other languages and frameworks.
 That is what is currently